edkluivert/flutter-getx-modern-architecture/README.md

 # flutter-getx-modern-architecture

-A Flutter GetX Architecture for starter who need a architecture, which applied in real project.
+A Flutter GetX Architecture for starter who need a architecture, it's very okay for small projects

 ## Project structure